 Curry and her husband Kelly have two daughters, Kelsey and Kendall.

-Kelly Curry is entering his sixth season with the Crimson Tide women's basketball team, working primarily with the perimeters, while also handling scheduling, recruiting and scouting.
+Kelly Curry is in his sixth season with the Crimson Tide women’s basketball team, working primarily with the perimeters, while also handling scheduling, recruiting and scouting.

 In 2016-17, Alabama collected 22 wins, which was the most since the 1997-98 season and, in addition to reaching the quarterfinals of the WNIT, the Tide also advanced to the quarterfinal round of the Southeastern Conference tournament for the first time since 2005.

-In 2014-15, Alabama collected double-digit wins in non-conference play for the first time since 2010 and had several finish in the final Southeastern Conference rankings, including Ashley Williams, who ranked No. 1 in field goal percentage for the entire season.
+In 2014-15, Alabama collected double-digit wins in non-conference play for the first time since 2010 and had several finish in the final Southeastern Conference rankings, including Ashley Williams, who led the conference in field goal percentage for the entire season.

 That year, Williams became the first Alabama player in three seasons to be named to the SEC All-Freshman Team.
-The two-time SEC Freshman of the Week and member of the Cavalier Classic All-Tournament Team, Williams finished as the only freshman in the SEC to rank in the top 20 in scoring and top 15 in rebounding against league opponents coming in at No. 17 in scoring, averaging 13.8 points, and No. 14 in rebounding with 6.9 boards per contest.
+The two-time SEC Freshman of the Week and member of the Cavalier Classic All-Tournament Team, Williams finished as the only freshman in the SEC to rank in the top 20 in scoring and top 15 in rebounding against league opponents.
+She came in at No. 17 in scoring, averaging 13.8 points, and No. 14 in rebounding with 6.9 boards per contest.

 Curry came to Tuscaloosa after serving in the same position at Texas Tech from 2006-13.
 Throughout his tenure, the Lady Raiders made five postseason appearances and had three 20-plus win seasons.